 With the election of the Universal House of Justice, the supreme governing body of the Baha’i Faith, the office of the Custodians ceased to exist.
 Its nine members were freed to continue to protect and promote the affairs of the Faith alongside their fellow Hands.
 The last living Hand of the Cause of God, Dr. Ali-Muhammad Varqa, passed away in 2007, and although it is not possible for any further Hands of the Cause of God to be appointed, their legacy will endure for centuries.

-If you are interested in finding out more about the Hands of the Cause, I highly recommend this thorough article from the Baha’i Encyclopedia Project entitled Hands of the Cause, or the book entitled: Lights of Fortitude and The Ministry of the Custodians.
+If you are interested in finding out more about the Hands of the Cause, I highly recommend this thorough article from the Baha’i Encyclopedia Project entitled Hands of the Cause, and the books entitled Lights of Fortitude and The Ministry of the Custodians.